OwenFeik/realmview/README.md

     * Use sprite menu to change texture
     * Group sprites
 * Media
-    * Media library
     * Place media in directories
     * Multiselect media, apply action to all items
     * Search media
-    * Pressing enter in modal breaks things
 * Projects
     * /project/PROJECT_KEY should show a page with the scenes in that project and project metadata